NekoLvds/GLTFImporter/README.md

 by there creators and are two+ years since there last update ignoring that many were never finished / aren't working at all.

+##Important note
+This importer is WIP.
+The Object structure in the entire gltf package is not yet correctly done and not the most efficient or future proof.
+**This will be addressed before Version 1**
 ## Goals
 The goal is to have an easy to use all round solution for importing gltf files into JavaFX.